-Discussion Boards: Each module will also have a discussion board assignment.
-Students will be expected to 1) post their own response to each module's discussion prompt and/or question; 2) ask a question of, or post a critical comment to, two of their fellow students' discussion board posts; and 3) respond to any questions or critical comments left on their own discussion board post.
-Discussion board groups will be based on online course sections and due dates for the discussion boards will be successive in the course of each module (e.g., discussion board post due day two, questions and comments due day three, responses due day four, etc.)
+Discussion Boards: Each module will also have a discussion board assignment (except for module 6).
+Students will be expected to 1) post their own response to each module's discussion prompt and/or question; 2) ask a question of, or post a critical comment to at least one of their fellow students' discussion board posts.